lacouture100/Dynamic-Web-Development-Assignment-Final--Prooject/README.md

 References:
 1. I saw this tool called [Alooma Live](https://www.alooma.com/getlive), for working with data streams.
 [Here is how it looks in action](https://www.alooma.com/live).
+2. I also know D3 and Three.js are options.

 ## Setup